Almarch/tamaR/README.md

 ![ezgif-4-3c79d44fda](https://github.com/Almarch/tamaR/assets/13364928/47635506-623d-4a9d-b65d-cb718134bf0b)

 The jungle background comes from [here](https://www.vecteezy.com/vector-art/294963-a-green-jungle-landscape).
 It has been cropped to a square, resized to 500*500px, and lighten to improve contrasts.
+Finally, it has been set as background from the administrator board.

 ### Automatic care